reddit/devvit/devvit-docs/docs/capabilities/payments.md

 ```

 :::note
 Once your app is in production, existing installations will need to be manually updated via the admin tool if you release a new version.
-Contact the Developer Platform team[LINK] if you need to update your app installation versions.
+Contact the Developer Platform team if you need to update your app installation versions.

 Automatic updates will be supported in the future.
 :::

 ## Submit your app for approval

 When you’re satisfied with your app, it’s time to submit your app and products to the Developer Platform team for review and approval.
-To submit your products and app, fill out the app review form.
+To submit your products and app, run `devvit publish` and select how you want your app to appear in the Apps directory:

+- **Unlisted** means that the app is only visible to you in the directory, and you can install your app on larger subreddits that you moderate.
+- **Public** means that your app is visible to all users in the Apps directory and can be installed by mods and admins across Reddit.

+You can change your app visibility at any time.
+See [publishing an app](publishing.md) for details.

 :::note
 All products will be reviewed to ensure compliance with our content policy.
 There is no partial approval.
 If one product is not approved, the app will be rejected.